Seeed-Projects/reComputer-Jetson-for-Beginners/3-Basic-Tools-and-Getting-Started/3.3-Pytorch-and-Tensorflow/README.md

 - **Interoperability**: Both frameworks are continually improving their interoperability.
 For instance, the ONNX (Open Neural Network Exchange) format allows model conversion between PyTorch and TensorFlow, enhancing compatibility and collaboration between the two.

-## Installing PyTorch on reComputer J3010
+## Installing PyTorch on reComputer Nvidia Jetson

 ### Set Up Your Environment